ematth/profile/README.md

 ## Hi everyone 👋, I'm Evan Matthews!
-#### 📶 Signal processing engineer, 🔊 generative audio researcher, and 🎹 composer
+#### 📶 Software/Audio Engineer, 🔊 generative audio researcher, and 🎹 composer

 ⭐️ [My Website](https://ematth.dev) ⭐️

  ### What I'm doing:

-- 💼 **I'm currently looking for a full-time position in Software Engineering.** Don't hesitate to reach out to me if you have interest in my work.
+- 💼 I'm currently leading development for **Seiche**, an open-source 3D acoustics simulator.
+Don't hesitate to reach out to me if you have interest in my work.
 - 🧑‍🎓 I've graduated from UIUC with an MS in Computer Science, and a BS in Computer Science + Music
 - 🔊 My thesis research is focused on **improving audio generative models through text prompt recaptioning.**
 - 🚲 When I'm not working, you might find me hiking, hammocking, or writing music.